ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 In other words, the resources that they need are all neatly organized and available on demand (“*pull*” instead of the previous “*push*” of having a mentor send them artifacts to consume).
 All a new Rangers needs to bring is their experience and passion for all things ALM.

+**DougE: Example of how you did it?
+What resources/tools did you use?**

 ## Cons of the Ranger transformation

 As with any change, things don’t always go smoothly.
 There remain a few areas of improvement that we are working diligently to fix.
 The process of transformation is ever evolving, and we welcome your comments on how these challenges can best be addressed.